kavanahegde/todo-list/README.md

 My Todos is a responsive Todo List application built with React and Vite.
 It allows authenticated users to create, edit, complete, reopen, delete, search, sort, and filter todos.

-## Live Demo Link

-A live demo will be added after the application is deployed.

-## Screenshots

-Screenshots of the application will be added here to demonstrate the main user interface, including the login page, todo list, filtering and sorting controls, and profile page.

 ## Screenshots

 ### Login Page